marcelotduarte/cx_Freeze/doc/src/setup_script.rst

    * - .. option:: build_exe
      - directory for built executables and dependent files, defaults to a directory of the form ``build/exe.[platform identifier].[python version]``
-   * - .. option:: optimize
+   * - .. option:: includes
-     - optimization level, one of 0 (disabled), 1 or 2
+     - comma-separated list of names of modules to include
    * - .. option:: excludes
      - comma-separated list of names of modules to exclude
-   * - .. option:: includes
-     - comma-separated list of names of modules to include
    * - .. option:: packages
      - comma-separated list of packages to include, which includes all submodules in the package